dscook/topic-classification-with-kbs/README.md

 are correct.
 Comments are provided to assist you.
 1. Generate the document embeddings, this can take several hours: `cd embedding-scripts` followed by `python generate_document_embeddings.py`.

+### Running the Experiments

+For the baseline classifiers:

+1. `cd uvigomed`.
+1. Run `python run_nb_experiments.py` or `python run_svc_experiments.py` if you want to run multinomial naive Bayes or the Support Vector Classifier respectively.